inveniosoftware/invenio/docs/community/maintainers-guide/triaging.rst

    utmost importance to which services.
 Helps to keep a service-oriented dashboard overview.

-.. _silent-since-a-month-ping-responsible:

-5. **Silent since a month?
-Ping responsible.** An issue shouldn't be opened without update for more than a month.

 .. _nobody-in-sight-to-work-on-this-discuss-and-triage:

 6. **Nobody in sight to work on this?
 Discuss and triage.** The triage team